ncayllahua/GigisPizzaHOL/hol5967_userguide.md

 And click in create

 Now let’s create the policy above mentioned.
-In OCI Console Menu go to: Identity-\>Policies:
+In OCI Console Menu go to: Identity -\>Policies:

 ![](./media/image146.png)